juliatufts/juliatufts.github.io/_posts/2014-09-25-game-of-life.md

 title: Game of Life
 ---

-More from the chapter of cellular automata, here is Conway's Game of Life
+More from the chapter of cellular automata, here is Conway's Game of Life.

 <canvas data-processing-sources="/Scripts/GameOfLife.pde"></canvas>